-- Following the steps in All installs, then
+- Following the steps in Installation, then

 - Forwarding a port and protect your communication with one of:

-- Optionally use a proxy like NGINX, Apache, or another.
+- Optionally use a proxy like NGINX, Apache, HAproxy or another.
 These allow you to provide finer-grained access.
 You could use this to limit access to specific parts of the API (for example, only

 - Enable IP Filtering and configure a low Login Attempts Threshold